Digital Identity MarketScape

 We have identified the following digital identity elements.
 While many of them can be applied independently in digital collaboration, they often are combined to create new experiences and provide new value to the new data economy (see below for the definitions of each elements).

 The digital identity space is certainly one to look out for especially in the coming future.
-Currently, the estimated value of the overall market is USD 612.3 billion and is projected to grow to USD 855.9 billion by 2023.
+Currently, the estimated value of the overall market is USD 663.9 billion and is projected to grow to USD 1.011 trillion by 2024.
 Scroll over each element to see how each one contributes to the market.

 Digital Identity Opportunity Matrix